ABOUT PAM AKS (THOMAS), M.S., PCC, RMT

 There's something else you should know…

-I’ve been on a quest since the time I was about eight years old when I read my first self-help book, “TA for Tots”.
-A quest to figure out how to stop all the crappy stories that played on a loop in my head.
-The stories that ultimately kept me (as an adult) a co-dependent, people-pleasing, peace-keeper, and someone I ultimately wasn’t.
+Since the time I was about 10 years old, I've been on a quest to figure out how to stop all the crappy stories that played on a loop in my head.
+The stories that ultimately made me feel not good enough.

 And the thing is, I didn't have some catastrophic event that turned my life around.
 I've not led a tragic life filled with one dramatic event after another.

 Yes, thank you from the bottom of my heart.
 Thank you to every experience.
-Thank you to every significant person in my life who unknowingly said something or did something that helped me to craft every single story that I’ve ever told; the crappy ones, and the good ones.
-If it weren’t for each of you I wouldn’t be here doing work that I love and believe in.
+Thank you to every significant person in my life who unknowingly said something or did something that helped me to craft every single story that I've ever told; the crappy ones and the good ones.
+If it weren't for each of you, I wouldn't be here as me, doing work that I love and believe in.

-But I'd be remiss if I didn't also express a ton of gratitude to my own coach who helped me to challenge those stories and take from them the good.
-It was by being coached that my "can'ts" were challenged and where I was supported, empowered, inspired, and encouraged to be me and to trust in my own abilities.
+But I'd be remiss if I didn't also express a ton of gratitude to my own coach, who helped me to challenge those stories.
+It was through coaching that...

-And as a result, since 2005 I’ve coached and taught thousands of people, helping them to create a badass mindset where they not only believe in themselves but in what's possible.
-Because what we believe makes a HUGE difference in how we feel about ourselves, what we do and how we do it.
+And as a result, since 2005, I've coached and taught thousands of people, helping them to discover their voices, creating a badass mindset where they not only believe in themselves but in what's possible...becoming unstoppable.

-In closing, I want to say this…you, my friend, were meant to not only show up for yourself but you were meant to show up for things you want.
-You were meant to be your most authentic, amazing self, rewriting those crappy stories and pushing through the “Can't”.
-It's from that place of empowerment that together we’ll continue to change the world and pave the way for others.
+In closing, I want to say this…you, my friend, were meant to not only show up for yourself, but you were meant to show up for things you want.
+You were meant to be your most authentic, unique self, rewriting those crappy stories and pushing through the "Can't."